the AT Command Set

 sent to the remote computer may interfere with XON/XOFF signaling

 between the remote computer and remote device (see AT&I2).

-from the data stream instead of passing them to the remote computer.
+but remove them from the data stream instead of passing them to the

 This ensures that the remote computer does not confuse your XON/XOFF